nationalarchives/ds-cookie-consent/README.md

 - Content for the cookie sections can be added from TNA Cookie Consent dashboard settings page

+## Implementation in other applications

+- Usage of this code in other applications has some caveats.
+Since different applications will use different GA (Google Analytics) containers or different domains, the `gtm-script.js` and `domain` that are specified in this repository could be incorrect.
+Therefore, when implementing this code into another application, the bundled module (i.e. `dist/ds-cookie-consent.js`) should not be copied.
+Instead, copy the necessary modules into your application, make the appropriate changes (such as changing which `gtm-script.js` is loaded or the `domain` that cookies are being set on), and use a bundling tool such as webpack for building the amended modules.

 ## Banner

 <img width="1263" alt="Screenshot 2021-04-20 at 10 35 43" src="https://user-images.githubusercontent.com/5245264/115373917-3b91b980-a1c4-11eb-82f7-96acab4a45cb.png">